AmpersandJS/ampersandjs.com/learn_markdown/npm-browserify-and-modules.md

 #### moonboots

 We wrote (and love) [moonboots](https://github.com/HenrikJoreteg/moonboots).
 It's kind of like a production-grade version of beefy.
-You can use it standalone, or as part of your [express](https://www.npmjs.org/package/moonboots-express) or [hapi](https://www.npmjs.org/package/moonboots_hapi) server, and it will handle compiling and serving your js and css code, including things like autoreload in development, and caching and minifying in production.
+You can use it standalone, or as part of your [express](https://www.npmjs.org/package/moonboots-express) or [hapi](https://www.npmjs.org/package/moonboots_hapi) server, and it will handle compiling and serving your JS and CSS code, including things like autoreload in development, and caching and minifying in production.

 It is installed as a part of the example [ampersand app](/learn/quick-start-guide) so you can check it out there.